yrui0617/Web_FinalProject/README.md

 # GoLanguage
-  - a web application designed to help users learn and practice language skills interactively.
+  - a web application designed to help users learn and practice a new language.

 ## Project Features